Originally published November 19, 2021, updated August 15, 2022

 India restricted wheat exports last week, shaking up the global agricultural supply chain.

 Typically, this would not be a cause for concern, but when done against the backdrop of the war in Ukraine and global food uncertainties, it only underscores the bleak prospects for the global wheat market.
 The result?
 We’ll likely see greater shortages and prices driven up even more.

 - Ukraine’s wheat harvest is unlikely to fall.
 The problem is getting it out of the country.

 Despite an ongoing conflict, roughly 80% of Ukraine’s crop has gone into the ground.
 If Russia does not make further territorial gains, harvesting should not be a problem.
 However, getting supplies shipped out of the country will be a challenge.
 Usually, 90% of grain exports flow through ports into the Black Sea, but that route is closed due to the Russian military presence in the area.

 - Re-shoring is becoming popular for manufacturers of oversize or bulk items such as furniture.

 Manufacturers seek facilities near where they sell to eliminate growing shipping costs and delays.
 They also look at eliminating unnecessary storage space entirely.
-For one furniture manufacturer, the answer was creating an on-demand product development process that reduced the cycle time for product development, launch, and modification.
+For one B2B furniture business, the answer was creating an on-demand product development process that reduced the cycle time for product development, launch, and modification.